ZacharyEllison/ZacharyEllison.github.io/about/index.md

 comments: false
 ---

+<center><b>[Zachary Ellison](zellison.me)</b></a>
-<center><a href="zellison.com"><b>Zachary Ellison</b></a> is a minimalist with as many things as possible, often sporadic but focused in his sporadicism, father of one.
+is a minimalist with as many things as possible, often sporadic but focused in his sporadicism, father of one.
 He is also a sophomore in college, and a self-starter.
 He even got out of bed this morning.</center>

 ## Features
 * Studies Computer Science